sonic-net/SONiC/doc/mgmt/Management Framework.md

 The management framework is designed to run in a single container named “sonic-mgmt-framework”.
 The container includes the REST server linked with Translib, and CLI process.
 The gNMI support requires the gNMI server which is provided as a part of sonic-telemetry container.
 We would like to rename this container as the sonic-gnmi container as now it can perform configurations as well through the gNMI server.
+Will introduce a new container sonic-mgmt-common to host the common code that is used both in the mgmt-framework and sonic-telemetry container.
+This new repo will compile into static libraries that will be used in the other two repos.
+This way sonic-telemetry repo can be compiled without the mgmt-framework being present in the code base.

 ## 2 Functionality